-Several churches were entirely rebuilt: S. Maria del Popolo, which the pope regarded as a family chapel; S. Maria della Pace to celebrate the end of the war for Ferrara; S. Cosimato; S. Pietro in Vincoli; S. Vitale; SS.
-Apostoli which was built by his nephew Cardinal Giuliano Della Rovere, who also restored S. Agnese fuori delle Mura.
+Several churches were entirely rebuilt: S. Maria del Popolo, which the Pope regarded as a family chapel; S. Maria della Pace to celebrate the end of the war for Ferrara; S. Cosimato; S. Pietro in Vincoli; S. Vitale; SS.
+Apostoli which was built by his nephew Cardinal Giuliano Della Rovere (who became Pope Julius II in 1503), who also restored S. Agnese fuori delle Mura.

 Spedale di S. Spirito in Sassia: façade and dome of the chapel

 The popes of this period managed to restore their role as heads of the church by refusing to call ecumenical